ABA are the Specialist Investment Property Accountants in Orewa

 Ring Fencing of Rental Losses:

 This new legislation was introduced into Parliament on 5th December 2018 as part of the Taxation (Annual Rates for 2019–20, GST Offshore Supplier Registration, and Remedial Matters) Bill.
 Once passed in Parliament, it has been applied retrospectively from 1st April 2019.
-From that date, any residential land that generates a rental loss cannot be applied against other types of income.
+From that date, a rental loss generated from renting residential properties cannot be applied against other types of income.
 The rental loss will carry forward to the next year and can only be applied against future rental profit or taxable gains on the sale of the residential rental property.
 The ring fencing will be applied on a portfolio basis, which means a loss from one property can be offset against a profit from another property.
 Taxpayers can elect to apply the rules on a property-by-property basis if they do not want to apply them on a portfolio basis.

 For the purposes of ring fencing, the definition of residential land does not include a person’s main home, a property that is subject to the mixed use asset rules (for example a bach that is sometimes used privately and sometimes rented out), or land that is held/used in a land-related business (for example a sub-division or land development business).
 For further information regarding Ring-fencing of Rental Losses please contact ABA as your specialist property accountants.